Why are Citations Important in a Research Paper?

 When quoting directly, include the page number.

-Example: (Smith 2020, p.
+Example: (Simon 2020, p.
 45) |

 Adhering to these guidelines ensures that your citations are clear, accurate, and consistent with the Harvard citation style, contributing to the professionalism of your research paper.